griphiam/markphilpot_com/content/2016/anime_summer_retro.md

 ### [Mob Psycho 100](https://hummingbird.me/anime/mob-psycho-100)

-So most people seemed to have loved this show (maybe not quite as much as One Punch Man).
+Most people seemed to have loved this show (maybe not quite as much as One Punch Man).
 It just wasn't my cup of tea.
-It's on hold rather than dropped as maybe someone will review it and really make me feel that I will be missing out if I don't watch it.
+It's on hold rather than dropped as maybe someone will review it and really make me feel that I missed out by not watching it.

 [![Crunchyroll]({filename}/images/anime/streaming/crunchyroll_logo.png)](http://www.crunchyroll.com/mob-psycho-100){: .link-nb}